hyakal/cs394_project/README.md

 - **hyakal**: Design of the 2nd screen such as RecyclerView and MaterialCardView implementations.
 Implementation of ViewModel, LiveData.
 Integration of WeatherAPI by utilizing Repository Pattern.

+- **yigit**: focused on UI/UX design, creating the main screen where users can select a city and view its current weather, hourly, and daily forecasts.
+We implemented Material Design components such as CardView and ensured the application supported both light and dark themes.
+Additionally, We designed smooth fragment transition animations to enhance the user experience.

+- **kaan**: handled backend and API integration by configuring Retrofit2 to fetch weather data from WeatherAPI.com and using Moshi for JSON parsing.
+We implemented the Repository Pattern to manage data flow and integrated it with the ViewModel for efficient state management.
+We also addressed error handling for API calls and formatted the weather data for user-friendly display.

+- **arjin**: focused on building RecyclerView components for displaying hourly and daily weather forecasts.
+We styled the RecyclerView items with MaterialCardView, added entry animations for a polished look, and optimized performance for smooth scrolling.

 ## Credits

 - **WeatherAPI.com**: For providing free weather data.